JMagician/Magician-Document/EN/chain/index.md

                         .setValue(new BigInteger("1000000000")) // coin amount, If you want to use the default value, you can pass null directly or leave this parameter out.
                         .setGasPrice(new BigInteger("1000")) // gasPrice，If you want to use the default value, you can pass null directly or leave this parameter out.
                         .setGasLimit(new BigInteger("800000")) // gasLimit，If you want to use the default value, you can pass null directly or leave this parameter out.
+                        .setNonce(new BigInteger("100")), // nonce，If you want to use the default value, you can pass null directly or leave this parameter out.
                 EthAbiCodecTool.getInputData(
                         "transfer", // Name of the method to be called new Address(toAddress), // Parameter 1